top of page

 What are the different types of learners?

-There are three main types of learners: visual learners who learn best through seeing, auditory learners who prefer listening, and kinesthetic learners who learn by doing.
+There are three main types of learners: visual learners, who learn best through seeing; auditory learners, who prefer listening; and kinesthetic learners, who learn by doing.
+Knowing which one resonates with you helps you focus on the two things that matter most for retention—how you take in information and how you practice using it.

 How can I improve my note-taking skills?

-You can improve your note-taking by using methods like the Cornell Method, mind mapping, or digital tools to keep your notes organized and easy to review.
+You can improve your note-taking by using structured methods like the Cornell Method, mind mapping, or digital tools to keep your notes clear, searchable, and easy to review.
+These methods help you improve short-term memory by organizing information in a way your brain can retrieve later for problem solving.

 What is spaced repetition and why is it effective?

 Spaced repetition is a study technique that involves reviewing information at increasing intervals.
-It's effective because it helps strengthen memory retention by working with the brain's natural forgetting curve.
+It’s effective because it strengthens learning over time by aligning with the brain’s natural forgetting curve.
+Most students rely on cramming, but spaced repetition creates durable memories and supports both short-term and long-term retention.

 Why is self-care important for studying?